wentingzz/csc495/proj3/README.md

 1. Everyone is dealt a hand of 7 cards
 2. One card is dealt face up on the table
 3. The remaining cards are placed face down on the table as the deck
-4. On a playerís turn, they can play any card of the same rank or suit by placing it on top of the face-up stack in the middle, which will end your turn
+4. On a player‚Äôs turn, they can play any card of the same rank or suit by placing it on top of the face-up stack in the middle, which will end your turn
-5. If you canít play any cards, you must draw a card and your turn ends
+5. If you can‚Äôt play any cards, you must draw a card and your turn ends
 6. Whoever runs out of cards in the hand first is declared the winner
 E1: If at any point you hold all 4 cards of the same rank in your hand, you immediately win the game
 E2: An ace can be played on top of any card, and the next player must play the suit chosen by the previous player.
-This is effectively a ìwild cardî
+This is effectively a ‚Äúwild card‚Äù

 Play commands: